-Noted New York musicologist James Melo observes, “Henry Dehlinger has been one of the most successful practitioners of polystylism, a distinctly 21st-century musical style that draws from multiple influences, genres, traditions, and techniques.
+Musicologist James Melo writes, “Henry Dehlinger has been one of the most successful practitioners of polystylism, a distinctly 21st-century musical style that draws from multiple influences, genres, traditions, and techniques.
 He is also a major champion of vocal and choral music, and his polystylism allows him to chart a wide range of emotions, allusions, and images.”

-Henry’s recent projects include Kohelet, an epic cantata in five movements for mixed chorus, soloists and orchestra.
-Co-commissioned by the Washington Master Chorale and the Santa Clara Chorale, it combines lush, modal melodies, energetic meters and colorful harmonic textures with Hebrew text from Ecclesiastes and Song of Songs.
+Kohelet is an epic cantata in five movements for mixed divisi chorus, soloists and orchestra.
+Composed for the Washington Master Chorale, Santa Clara Chorale and Santa Clara University Concert Choir, it combines lush, modal melodies, energetic meters, and colorful harmonic textures with Hebrew text from Ecclesiastes and Song of Songs.
 Henry drew his inspiration for Kohelet, in part, from Leonard Bernstein’s Chichester Psalms, a work he performed often as a boy singer with the San Francisco Boys Chorus.
 Like Chichester, Kohelet is an ecumenical blend of Judaic antiphonal singing and Christian choral tradition.

 The Love Song of J. Alfred Prufrock, premiering at the National Philharmonic at Strathmore, is a sweeping rhapsody for voice and orchestra that Henry adapted from the famous poem by T.S.
 Eliot.
 Composed for Metropolitan Opera soprano Danielle Talamantes, it embodies a modern musical language while suggesting a familiar symphonic American vernacular.
 Prufrock also uses the melodic and rhythmic contours of Eliot’s stream of consciousness narrative to dictate mood and melodic character.
-Musicologist James Melo says, “In The Love Song of J. Alfred Prufrock, Dehlinger approaches the voice as another instrument capable of the most varied and nuanced delivery.”

-A big fan of choral music, Henry composes choral songs that are accessible to a broad range of ensembles and have been performed by professional, volunteer and high school choruses from across the country.
-His choral songs adapted from poems by James Joyce—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—are especially admired and continue to be performed.
+A big fan of choral music, Henry composes choral songs that are accessible to a broad range of ensembles, including professional, volunteer, and high school choruses from across the country.
+His Three Choral Songs on James Joyce—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—are especially admired and continue to be performed.

 His vocal chamber repertoire includes Preludes of T.S.
-Eliot, a setting of Eliot’s four-part poem that explores themes of modern urban life, and Amore e ‘l cor gentil sono una cosa (“Love and the gentle heart are one and the same”).
-When two of Henry’s dearest friends decided to marry, he wrote Amore as his wedding gift to them.
-The ceremony was in Florence, Italy, just before the world began to lock down in response to the coronavirus pandemic.
-What better text could he set than a love sonnet from La vita nuova by Dante Alighieri and the composer’s wedding gift to two of his close friends who were married in Florence, Italy.
+Eliot, a setting of Eliot’s four-part poem that explores themes of modern urban life, and Amore e ‘l cor gentil sono una cosa (“Love and the gentle heart are one and the same”), a love sonnet from La vita nuova by Dante Alighieri and the composer’s wedding gift to two of his close friends who were married in Florence, Italy.